Veritran launches Face Identity, the solution that will revolutionize facial biometrics functionalities, at Money 20/20 in Las Vegas

 Face Identity transforms the development times of different functionalities that use facial biometrics in high demand transactional channels, directly affecting users.
 Among the channels in which this new solution is applied are online channels and digital apps of banks, wallets (with different payment and card administration modalities), onboarding services, account recovery (biometric authentication against social engineering attacks) and payment ecosystems (omnichannel applications for merchants, among others).

 Unlike other methods that use 2D and 3D technologies, Face Identity can measure the face more extensively, analyzing the texture of the skin and reflection of the eyes, among other facial features of the user.
-In addition, this solution provides the best possible differentiation of twins compared to other technologies.
-Among its other benefits, its innovative technology stands out, due to its real-time computer vision software and 100% patented artificial intelligence technology.
-All this makes 3D authentication a reality.
+In addition, provides the best possible differentiation of twins.
+All this due to the use of real-time computer vision software and artificial intelligence technology.

-This new solution is part of Veritran's strategy to offer innovative solutions in the context of digital transformation.
+This launch is part of Veritran's strategy to offer innovative solutions in the context of digital transformation.
 To do this, the company uses its Enterprise Low-Code Platform, which was developed to create high-demand digital channels, in a secure and controlled way; with the best time-to-market and without compromising security.

-Visitors to Veritran's booth 4511 at Money 20/20 in Las Vegas will be able to experience first-hand how biometrics solutions enable faster access to digital services such as e-wallets, through a frictionless and secure onboarding processes.
+Visitors to Veritran's booth 4511 at Money 20/20 in Las Vegas will be able to experience first-hand how Face Identity enables faster access to digital channels such as e-wallets, through a frictionless and secure onboarding processes.

 About Veritran